Caldwell in Greenbrier County, West Virginia — The American South (Appalachia)

 On August 19, 1863, Gen. William W. Averell led a cavalry expedition into West Virginia including Greenbrier County.
 His objective was to destroy saltpeter works in Pendleton County.
 Although he did not attack the Organ Cave works, apparently saltpeter production here stopped soon thereafter.

 Following the Civil War, Organ Cave resumed its role as a tourist attraction.

 (Sidebar): Fossilized remains of grizzly bear, saber-tooth cat, porcupine, and the first three-toed sloth found in America have been found in Organ Cave.
 Human history here is indicated by the Native American projectile points that have been found.
 Later, the date 1704 was carved in the cave.
 Saltpeter mining began in the eighteenth century.
 The earliest known tours of the cave began in 1822, when it was called John Rogers's Stagecoach Stop.
 The Secretary of the Interior designated Organ Cave System, one of the largest in West Virginia, a National Natural Landmark in November 1973.
 In 2005, Organ Cave was listed on the National Register of Historic Places for its industrial and recreational significance.

 Erected by West Virginia Civil War Trails.

-Marker series.
-This marker is included in the National Natural Landmarks, and the West Virginia Civil War Trails marker series.
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil National Natural Landmarks, and the West Virginia Civil War Trails series lists.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 10, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 2,792 times since then and 3 times this year.
+It was originally submitted on September 10, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 2,936 times since then and 58 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 10, 2012, by Don Morfe of Baltimore, Maryland. • Craig Swain was the editor who published this page.